dazzaji/agent/docs/swarm-cookbook-revised.md

         return refunds_agent  # Implicitly handoff to the refunds agent
     # ... other logic ...
 ```

+Agent handoffs can be implicit, by returning the new agent from a tool function or by using the aforementioned transfer_to_X functions.

 **9.5 Database and API Integration:**